 Less than Significant.
 The PCCP established in 2020 by the Placer County Board of Supervisors, is a multi-component plan dedicated to the preservation of natural resources in the western portion of the County (Plan Area).
 The program is comprised of a joint HCP/NCCP and includes a County Aquatic Resources Program (CARP), and an In-Lieu Fee Program to fill compensatory mitigation requirements for impacts to PCCP Covered Species habitat types and aquatic resources under Sections 404 and 401 of the CWA.
 The project would secure a PCCP Certificate of Authorization, and complete payment of all necessary PCCP In-Lieu Fees prior to start of construction.
 In addition, the project would comply with and implement all PCCP avoidance and minimization measures applicable to the project during and post construction.
-Additionally, the project effects to WOTUS and WoS.
+Additionally, the project would secure CARP approval through notice of intent with the USACE and RWQCB regarding project effects to WOTUS and WoS.
 Therefore, the project would not conflict with any local policies or ordinances protecting biological resources, and impacts would be considered less than significant.